groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/java/container-formats/detect-file-types-zip-groupdocs-parser-java/_index.md

 }
 ```

-- **Why?** This step checks if container extraction is supported and retrieves each item within the archive for further processing.
+*Why?* This step confirms that the archive format is supported and gives you an iterable of all entries.

 #### Step 3: Detect File Types
-Iterate through each attachment to detect its file type using the `detectFileType()` method.
+Loop through the items and call `detectFileType()` to identify each file’s format.

 ```java
 for (ContainerItem item : attachments) {